sc13912/vmc-lattice-demo/README.md

 * `eksctl` and `kubectl` installed - for the deployment of EKS applications.
 * Remember to use an AWS Region where VPC Lattice is supported.
 * Create a Connected VPC (for SDDC) at the same region as the VPC Lattice service network.
-* Deploy a VMware Cloud on AWS SDDC (with 1 or 2 Linux VMs) at the same region as the VPC Lattice service network.
+* Deploy a VMware Cloud on AWS SDDC at the same region as the VPC Lattice service network.
+* Deploy 1 or 2 Linux VMs (with Docker installed) onto the SDDC, with connectivity into the Connected VPC via SDDC ENI.

 &nbsp;